Also known as: Neonatal polycythemia

-Hyperviscosity of the newborn is the slowing and blockage of blood flow that results when there are too many red blood cells in an infant's blood.
+Hyperviscosity of the newborn is the slowing and blockage of blood flow.
+It occurs when there are too many red blood cells in an infant's blood.

 Causes, incidence, and risk factors

-Hyperviscosity can occur when the percentage of red blood cells (RBCs) in the infant's blood is greater than 65%.
-This may result from various conditions that develop before birth, such as:
+Hyperviscosity can occur when the percentage of red blood cells (RBCs) in the infant's blood called the "hematocrit," is greater than 65%.
+The problem can occur as a result of conditions that develop before birth.
+These may include:

-The extra RBCs block the flow of blood in the smallest blood vessels.
-This leads to tissue death from lack of oxygen.
+The extra RBCs can block the flow of blood in the smallest blood vessels.
+This may lead to tissue death from lack of oxygen.
 This blocked blood flow can affect all organs, including the kidneys, lungs, and brain.